jkubat/pen-and-paper-battleships/README.md

 ## About Pen and Paper Battleship
-Classic pen and paber board game for dads and kids.
-I was looking for a template on Internet and found only payed templates or templates I don't like.
+Classic pen and paper board game for dads and kids.
+I was looking for a template on the Internet and found only paid templates or templates I don't like.

-This is a generator of the game, so you can choose the battlefield size, colors, and other things.
-You have to print it, after you'll be satisfied with the output.
+This is a game generator so that you can choose the battlefield size, colours, and other things.
+You have to print it after you are satisfied with the output.

 ## License